Face facts: it’s not very good.

 Sue: Hungarian folk dancers.
 I definitely didn’t expect that.

-Sue: It’s all gone a bit weird.
+Sue: It’s gone a bit weird.
 I’m struggling with this one.
 Who are this lot again?

-Jabel, Captain of the Tesh, tries to shed some light on the situation, but he’s as clear as mud.
+Jabel, captain of the Tesh, tries to shed some light on the situation.

 Sue: He looks like Penn or Teller.
 I don’t know which one.
 The one who doesn’t say very much.

 The Doctor and Leela are strapped to a pair of matching particle analysers.
-Trust me, it’s a lot worse than it sounds.
+Trust me, this is much worse than it sounds.

 Sue: Good cliffhanger.